Image Recognition

 Our natural neural networks help us recognize, classify and interpret images based on our past experiences, learned knowledge, and intuition.
 Much in the same way, an artificial neural network helps machines identify and classify images.
 But they need first to be trained to recognize objects in an image.

 For the object detection technique to work, the model must first be trained on various image datasets using deep learning methods.
+To ensure robust model learning, it is important to use diverse training datasets and apply thorough image labeling, which helps the model generalize better and improves accuracy.

 Unlike ML, where the input data is analyzed using algorithms, deep learning uses a layered neural network.
 There are three types of layers involved – input, hidden, and output.
-The information input is received by the input layer, processed by the hidden layer, and results generated by the output layer.

 As the layers are interconnected, each layer depends on the results of the previous layer.
 Therefore, a huge dataset is essential to train a neural network so that the deep learning system leans to imitate the human reasoning process and continues to learn.